Bible Study Series: Daniel, Babylon and the End Times

 Think of Nebuchadnezzar!

 This guy was an animal...
 No, he literally was an animal.
 It makes you wonder as he was munching on some grass in the field whether he ever just stopped and thought - 'Oh man... how did it come to this?
-I was once a king and now I'm a lunatic!
-I used to eat at banquets and now I munch out on grass!
-All because of my stubborn proud heart!
+I was once a legendary king and now I'm a complete lunatic!3 I used to eat at banquets and now I munch out on grass!
+And all because of my stubborn proud heart!
 I wonder if I'll ever get out of this?'
-As low as you may be now or in the future, I doubt you will be as low as our poor king.
-And his testimony is that as low as you may go, God is still able to elevate and restore that which was lost.
+As low as you may be now or in the future, I doubt you will ever be as low as our poor king.
+And his testimony is that as low as you may go, God is still able to elevate and restore you.
 There is no hole so deep that God cannot lift you out.
-[4]
+But do what Nebuchadnezzar did - raise your eyes toward heaven!

-In the depths of Nebuchadnezzar's trial he raised his eyes toward heaven.
-He praised the Most High.
-There was nothing left of self that was praise worthy.
+So in the depths of Nebuchadnezzar's trial, when all looked lost, he raised his eyes toward heaven and he praised the Most High.
+There was nothing left of self at this point that was praise worthy.
 There was no palace, power, pleasure or prosperity anymore.
+None of it mattered.
 All was stripped away until only God remained.
 And as he raised his eyes toward God his sanity was restored!
 What an amazing testimony!
 What a great lesson to learn and experience!
+Always remember Nebuchadnezzar's story and that there is no hole so deep that God can't lift you out of!

-A voice says, 'Cry out.'
-And I said, 'What shall I cry?'
-'All men are like grass, and all their glory is like the flowers of the field.
-The grass withers and the flowers fall, because the breath of the LORD blows on them.
+Isa 40:6-8 A voice says, "Cry out."
+And I said, "What shall I cry?"
+"All men are like grass, and all their glory is like the flowers of the field.
+(7) The grass withers and the flowers fall, because the breath of the LORD blows on them.
 Surely the people are grass.
-The grass withers and the flowers fall, but the word of our God stands forever.'
-[5]
+(8) The grass withers and the flowers fall, but the word of our God stands forever."

-Our good king learned his lesson!
-Once he was restored he no longer spoke of how great he or his kingdom was...
+Our good king learned his lesson!5 God is sovereign and only the things of God last forever.
+And you will note that once he was restored he no longer spoke of how great he or his kingdom was...
 No, his language and thoughts were now onto that which was eternal!
 Read what he wrote to all the peoples and nations once again in verse 34.
 Remember that this is his testimony to the then known world!
 So what did he tell them?
 Basically that it's not about you and your little kingdom.
 God doesn't regard man like other men do!
 If you want to be part of something that truly lasts then it's all about God's kingdom and his rule.
 Everything else is nothing.
-He learned this lesson the hard way - only the things of God last forever.
+Nebuchadnezzar learnt this lesson the hard way but learn it he did.
+He went from boasting “Is not this the great Babylon I have built... by my mighty power and for the glory of my majesty” to saying “I, Nebuchadnezzar, praise and extol and honor the King of heaven”.
+The I's and My's had been replaced by He and Him!

 The last lesson that we can learn from the king is simply what he did with this great experience that God gave him - He told others about it!
 How cool.
 I know I've mentioned it before but always remember that chapter 4 of Daniel is the personal testimony of the king that he sent out for all to read and hear.
 Too often (and I'm definitely including myself here) we keep the things of God out of conversation for fear of what others may think.
 Not this king!
 He spoke and I have no doubt that his words and testimony changed peoples lives as God worked in their lives too.